INNVTV/NetCore-Clean-Architecture/README.md

 Once you add ths project to either the client or server solutions as a dependancy you will be able to use the service definition like you would any C# class.

-**Note:** On a production project you will want to version control this library and include it as a package via Nuget, a compiled DLL or other such mechanism
+**Note:** On a production project you will want to version control this library and include it as a package via Nuget, a compiled DLL or other such mechanism.

 ## Authentication/Authorization
 Authorization is left open. .Net Core Identity or Azure Active Directory (including the B2C variant) should all be considered.